thoughtworks/arthritiscampaign/README.md

 If the image "banner1.png" need a French translation, just create an image named "banner1-fr.png" under the same folder.

-**Note: The ruby variable settings.language_suffix will be empty if user language is English, but 'fr' for French.**
+**Note: The ruby variable settings.language_suffix will be empty if user language is English, but '-fr' for French.**

 ###Translation links
 We localize the links by dynamically change the a.href directly in the view using Ruby code.